 (Stats from BTC.com)

-Slushpool is the oldest mining pool still functioning, and has mined a staggering 1,282,222 BTC since 2010.
+Slushpool is the oldest mining pool still functioning and has mined a staggering 1,282,222 BTC since 2010.
 And, despite being an oldie, it comes with a phone app too (better than doom scrolling on TikTok, right?).
-In terms of fees and rewards, Slush takes 2% from your mining rewards as a transaction fee with a generous minimum withdrawal of 0.001BTC.
+In terms of fees and rewards, Slush takes 2% of your mining rewards as a transaction fee with a generous minimum withdrawal of 0.001BTC.